-So the summer holidays can lend themselves as a great time to introduce to your children to a handful of ideas on how to fight food waste.
+So the summer holidays can lend themselves as a great time to introduce your children to a handful of ideas on how to fight food waste.
 It will help to give them a concept of the value of food, both monetarily and environmentally and why food waste is a problem.

-Families have been working hard to reduce their food waste during lock-down, however, 1.6bn tonnes of food worth approximately $1.2tn, still goes to waste each year! – about one third of the food produced globally – so getting the whole household involved in the food waste fight from an early age is really important.
+Families have been working hard to reduce their food waste during lock-down, however, 1.6bn tonnes of food worth approximately $1.2tn, still goes to waste each year! – about one-third of the food produced globally – so getting the whole household involved in the food waste fight from an early age is really important.

-Children’s naturally curious nature means that they are open to learning about topics like the environment.
+Children’s naturally curious nature means they are open to learning about topics like the environment.
 They have probably covered topics at school such as the ocean and plastic and habitats for animals and realize the importance of protecting our planet.
 So they could be your greatest ally in fighting food waste in your home once they appreciate the impact that food waste has on the planet.

 1. Hand Over Portion Control To Kids